eloycoto/blog/content/blog/tesla-vigo.rst

-So the only thing that I can say, if any Tesla Managers read this post and you want to visit Vigo, I’ll pay your flight, I will love that you come to here, I know that when you arrive, you don’t want to come back!
+So the only thing that I can say, if any Tesla Managers read this post and you want to visit Vigo, I’ll pay your flight, I will love that you come to here, I know that when you arrive, you don’t want to leave!